hopsoft/rails_standards/README.md

   *Such references should be passed in*.

 *Be thoughtful when applying these rules.
-If you find yourself fighting the framework, it's time to be a little more pragmatic.*
+If you find yourself fighting Rails too often, a more pragmatic approach might be warranted.*

+## Project Structure

+Ruby & Rails both ship with the tools needed to create well organized projects;
+namely, keeping concerns physically isolated.
+Applying the right strategies will ensure that your project is testable and maintainable well into the future.

+More coming soon...

 ## Models

 * Never use dynamic finders. e.g. `find_by_...`
-* Be thoughtful about using [callbacks](http://api.rubyonrails.org/classes/ActiveRecord/Callbacks.html)
-and [observers](http://api.rubyonrails.org/classes/ActiveRecord/Observer.html) as they can lead to unwanted coupling.
+* Apply extreme caution when using [callbacks](http://api.rubyonrails.org/classes/ActiveRecord/Callbacks.html) and [observers](http://api.rubyonrails.org/classes/ActiveRecord/Observer.html) as they typically lead to unwanted coupling.

 **All models should be organized using the following format.**